sldrcyang/MR-PL/README.md

 "exposure_1"  "exposure_10" "exposure_11" ...
 ```
 ## Reproduce
-The the `reproduce/` folder contains all the codes to reproduce our simulation results, including the main simualtion and supplementary simulation.
+The the `reproduce/` folder contains all the codes to reproduce our simulation results, including the main simulation and supplementary simulation.